SeanGriffin-Wellsky/csharp-collection-benchmarks/README.md

 # C# Collection Benchmarks

 One of the most fundamental questions developers must ask themselves repeatedly when coding is: which data structure should I use?
-However, more subtle questions that is just as important include:
+However, more subtle questions that are just as important include:
 * Which _type_ should I use for that data structure?
 * Do I need to create defensive copies for safety?
 * What's the difference between read-only collections and immutable collections, and which should I use?